MichaelJEvan/GForce_2/README.md

 None programmers please just use one of the 3 installation files provided depending on your operating system.
 Currently there is no Linux distribution.
 But ya never know!

-Below is a screen shot of the program:
+Below is a screen shot of the program with example values selected:

 ![GForce_2 Screenshot](https://user-images.githubusercontent.com/49410936/165987633-46618654-ad2a-499e-8179-9ac31cacb54b.png)